mgodje/mgodje/README.md

 ## Hi there 👋

-I'm a student at UC Santa Cruz wanting to explore VR, HCI, computher graphics, web development, and game development.
+I'm a student at UC Santa Cruz wanting to explore VR, HCI, computer graphics, web development, and game development.

 - 😄 Pronouns: she/her
 - 🔭 I’m currently working on a Computer Science B.S. degree at UC, Santa Cruz.